Major William Douglas

 Subsequently, he was a member of the Royal Company of Archers and the Territorial Army.

-He is a trustee of the Clan Maclean Heritage Trust.
-He is supported and worked with a conservation charity in a successful bid to acquire and protect a Douglas estate.
+A former trustee of the Clan Maclean Heritage Trust, he now supports the restoration of Duart Castle.
+He has supported and worked with a conservation charity in a successful bid to acquire and protect a Douglas estate.

 In 2017, a pipe tune was composed in his honour - A Jig for William Hew Sholto Douglas.